RTEMS/rtems-docs/README.txt

 ------

 All images should be placed in the 'images' directory and referenced from the ReST with a relative path.
-This lets us shared and control images.
+This lets us share and control images.

 We prefer being able to build images from source.
 This is not always possible so SVG format is preferred with generated PNG images to make sure the quality is consistent when building PDF output.

-Building images requires the source with an apporoiate file extension is placed in the images directory.
+Building images requires the source with an appropriate file extension is placed in the images directory.
 The built output image is written back to the images directory.
 All images may be built or rebuilt when building images is enabled via the waf configure command line.
 Please